lincore81/Descriptive-Statistics/notes/lesson20-sampling-distributions.md

 7. The distribution of sample means is called **sampling distribution**.
 It is normally distributed. *Observation: This seems to be generally true, but I don't understand it completely.*
 8. The probability that the average of 2D4 is greater than `3` is `0.375`.
 Out of the `16` possible samples, the following `6` have a mean of at least `3`: `[(2, 4), (3, 3), (3, 4), (4, 2), (4, 3), (4, 4)]`.
 The proportion of these samples relative to the population equals `6/16 = 0.375`.
 9. Such calculations are only possible for very small populations, because the number of possible samples is N to the power of the sample size.
 (Thus, for sample size 2: `N=2: 4`, `N=3: 9`, `N=4: 16`, `N=5: 25` ... `N=100: 10,000`) However, there exists a more practical way to compare (the mean of) a single sample with other samples in the distribution.
 To do this, we have to calculate the **standard deviation of the sampling distribution**.
-10. We call the standard deviation of the sampling distribution **SE**.
+10. For now we name the standard deviation of the sampling distribution **SE**.
 We calculate the SD of the population and the SE:
 ```
   data: [1, 1.5, 2, 2.5, 1.5, 2, 2.5, 3, 2, 2.5, 3, 3.5, 2.5, 3, 3.5, 4]
   len : 16